2 sought in cash scam at Culpeper Walmart

-The Culpeper Police Dept. is seeking assistance in identifying a man and a woman suspected in a cash scam larceny at Walmarat.
+The Culpeper Police Department is seeking assistance in identifying a man and a woman suspected in a cash scam larceny at Walmarat.

 The incident happened around 4:30 p.m. on Thursday, March 3.